cuijiyao01/docker-k8s-training/agenda-day1-docker.md

 * Structure and syntax of Dockerfiles
   * commonly used commands
   * do's and don'ts
-* Exercise 5: Extending an image with a Dockerfile
+* Exercise 4: Creating Images with Dockerfiles and uploading to a registry
 * Structure and contents of an image
   * absolutely necessary files
   * directory structure
   * setup of Docker's logging facility
-* Exercise 6: Creating a Docker image from scratch
+* Optional Exercise 5: Creating a Docker image from scratch